 STINSON BEACH

-Join the Stinson Beach Fire Protection District, Marin County Office of Emergency Management, and the Marin County Sheriff’s Office in practicing with your household for a Tsunami Evacuation in Stinson Beach.
+Join the Stinson Beach Fire Protection District, Marin County Office of Emergency Management, and the Marin County Sheriff’s Office in practicing with your household for a Wildfire Evacuation in Stinson Beach.

-Where: Participating individuals will evacuate via vehicle to the intersection of Avenida Farallones and Belvedere Ave
+Where: Participating individuals will evacuate via vehicle to the South Parking Lot in the NPS Beach Park.

-Who: Any resident or visitor in the low-lying areas of Stinson Beach (Downtown, Calles, Patios and Seadrift)
+Who: Any resident or visitor in Stinson Beach (Hill and Highlands, Downtown, Panoramic, Calles, Patios and Seadrift)

-What: A simulated tsunami generated from an earthquake in the Pacific Ocean.
-Local emergency authorities have been notified of a greater than 2.5m (8.2ft) tsunami with a run up time of approximately 2 hrs to Stinson Beach.
-Stinson Beach Fire and the Marin County Sheriff's Office have issued a mandatory evacuation of the low-lying areas of Stinson Beach.
-Detailed information will be distributed via Alert Marin
+What: A simulated wildfire is being driven from Mt.
+Tam towards the ocean by strong, hot easterly winds.
+Local emergency authorities are estimating a run up time of approximately 2 hours until the fire reaches the higher elevation hillside homes in Stinson Beach., Stinson Beach Fire and the Marin County Sheriff's Office have issued a mandatory evacuation to the NPS Beach Park for all areas of Stinson Beach.
+Detailed information will be distributed via Alert Marin.

 How to participate:

-1. Make sure you are signed up for Alert Marin (in addition to Nixle)
+1. Make sure you are signed up for Alert Marin.

-3. Grab your go bag and follow Alert Marin directions below to check in at the evacuation point (you do not need to leave your vehicle!)
+3. Grab your go bag and follow Alert Marin directions to check in at the evacuation point.

 FAQ